 During the “down” time between breakfast and lunch that is common to all game lodges, you can choose to enjoy a nature walk, relax at the pool, enjoy a spa treatment, or simply soak in the beauty and luxury of the Lodge.

-There’s a direct flight from our Lodge to Cape Town – at least for the first people who book the tour!!!!
-From the airport, we’ll take an overview of the city before heading to dinner in the famous Avron’s Kosher restaurant.
-Our luggage will await us in our rooms in the iconic Mount Nelson where we are staying for the weekend.
+There are direct flights from Kruger to Cape Town.
+From the airport, we’ll take an overview of the city before heading to dinner in onr of the city's best Kosher restaurants.
+Our luggage will await us in our rooms in the beautiful 5* hotel where we are staying for the weekend.

 Check out the hotel online.